Bloom Institute of Technology: Job placement rates

+In 2022 BloomTech released their 2021 outcomes report.
+The report claimed a 90% placement rate for graduates, and a $65,000 median salary for graduates in their first job after graduation.
+However, the company reached those numbers through omissions such as not counting 37% of graduates in the total, claiming they are not job seeking.

-Quality of Education
+Quality of education

-Former students have criticized the quality of training.
+In 2019, Business Insider reported on students who found the training fell far short of promises.
+They found the curriculum incomplete, requiring outside resources and considerable self-teaching to complete the program.
+While the marketing promised "World-Class Instructional Staff" with instructors from Google and Apple, instructors had little real-world experience, often themselves having graduated from other bootcamps.
+For example, the data science class was taught by the CEO's brother, whose only experience was graduating from a web development bootcamp and attending an internship at a small company in Utah.

+Student concerns were brushed off or ignored, with students made to feel that they were the problem.
+Some compared the program to a cult, with staff on Slack encouraging students to respond to critical social media posts with positive testimonials.
+Students worried about retaliation for any criticism, such as being removed from the program or blacklisted by partner companies.

 In late 2019, BloomTech launched a User Experience track to poor results.
 In the first cohort, only a single student graduated.
 In the following cohort, the students complained to the staff about haphazard, poorly organized instruction.
 Staff denied there were any issues for several months, telling students, "Trust the process."
 Following reporting by The Verge, the company shut down the UX track.

 In November 2020, the program underwent drastic changes.
 The length was shortened from nine months to six, and Team Leads (paid staff analogous to Teaching Assistants) were removed from the program.
 In the new system, students in later units would fill that role for those in earlier units, and homework would automatically be graded via software.
 Students complained they would go weeks without feedback, and could skip lectures and projects without consequences.